Route Function

 resolveRoute()

-We can use resolveRoute() to resolve Route Strings in Route Functions:
+You can use Route Strings inside Route Functions:

 // /pages/product/edit.page.route.js